GerarC/FabricaEscuela241/README.md

-This is a repository to store the backen project of Fabrica Escuela from UdeA
+This is a repository to store the backend project of Fabrica Escuela from UdeA